Ferranti-Packard 6000: Design

 A key feature of the Orion was what was then known as "multiprogramming", the ability to run multiple programs at once, rapidly switching between them to make it appear as if they were all running at the same time.
 The key problem in supporting multiprogramming was the need for programs to be loaded into different locations in memory.
 Without multiprogramming support, a program was normally loaded into the "base" of memory, its notional location zero.
 To provide the illusion of being at zero, in a multiprogramming machine each program was assigned a fixed amount of the core memory, its base location is known as the datum and the last location as the limit.
 Every store operation by the CPU automatically offset the effective address by the datum for that program.

 In order to prevent fragmentation of memory, every time a program terminated, the FP-6000's operating system, known as Executive, would temporarily stop the other programs and recopy them to the lowest available location in core.
 This way the available memory was always at the top.
 Although this technique eliminated the need for storing a list of memory blocks, it was at the cost of expensive copies every time a program ended.
-This would make the system unsuitable for running an operating system such as Unix, which is made up of a series of tiny programs that are frequently started and stopped, but Unix did not exist at the time, and the model for most operating systems was a sort of "extended batch mode", running long-lived programs that paused when not being actively fed data.
+Though impractical when compared to modern operating system models, Executive's was typical of the time; the model for most was a sort of "extended batch mode," running long-lived programs that paused when not being actively fed data.

 The machine was also designed from the outset to allow it to scale across a wide variety of needs.
 The system included 64 hardware channels that could be connected to peripherals of any sort and could be supplied with a wide variety of core memory sizes.
 In other ways the machine was fairly similar to the ReserVec's Gemini machine, using a 24-bit word with a 25th-bit for parity checking and a simple machine language.
 One change was the lack of a memory drum, as the advances in core allowed them to replace the drum entirely.